vertok/prismalog/example/README.md

 ## Core Features (Zero Dependencies)

-Prismalog's core logging functionality requires **no external dependencies**.
+prismalog's core logging functionality requires **no external dependencies**.
 You can use all of the following features without installing anything beyond the Python standard library:

 - Colored console logging
 - Multi-process safe logging